 The dynamic of the workplace is constantly shifting, and as society moves into what is referred to as the ‘digital age’, technology will continue to enhance the workplace and how employees do their job.
 This includes the rise of the remote worker – according to a Forbes article, there has been a 159% rise in remote working in the US since 2007.
 They also said that an estimated 50% of the UK workforce will work remotely by the year 2020.

 It is developments in technology that have significantly eased communication methods; products such as Skype, Google Suite and Zoom allow conference calls and content to be shared freely between the workforce.
 It is the increased flexibility of work that makes this desirable to a lot of organisations and employees, as this can have a knock on effect on employee productivity and retention.

-In recent weeks, large organisations have had to adapt with the coronavirus (COVID-19) pandemic and its numerous impacts.
+Recently, large organisations have had to adapt with the coronavirus (COVID-19) pandemic and its numerous impacts.
 Remote working has been encouraged in order to prevent the risk of the virus spreading further, pushing employees to embrace digital working.
 For certain industries, employees have been able to adapt and complete their day-to-day tasks from home.
 However, the challenge for companies is how to continue carrying out the critical mission of learning in a non-traditional workplace.
 In order to help organisational growth, it is vital to maintain user engagement and provide performance support in order to continue developing employees’ skills and knowledge, especially in a remote environment.